Designing the data team

 The next step may be a hire, or in a pinch may be something that can be done with your current team.
 Collecting the data identified from the sources identified in step one.
 You need something for your data team to analyse and if there is nothing to look at, they will be stuck.

-The data I’m referring to here is from systems that already exist.
+The data I’m referring to here is from systems which already exist.
 Log files, production databases if you are building software, CRM systems, billing platforms, financial systems, marketing automation tools.
 All of these systems tell a story about your organisation and customers.

 A data engineer, BI developer, or BI engineer can help get things moving.
 This role is focused on the ‘plumbing’ of the data world and sets up pipelines to collect data in a constant stream or in batches throughout the day.
 However, their first job will be to work with your project manager or team lead to determine what is available and how easy it is to get at.